oliverlee/phobos/README.md

 Ubuntu, this can be installed with the `gcc-multilib` package.

 ## Building
+As this project is dependent on a number of git submodules, as well as nested submodules, they should be initialized when the repository is first cloned.

+    oliver@canopus:~/repos/phobos$ git submodule update --init --recursive

 When creating the CMake build tree, the compiler must be set to the target toolchain to allow cross-compilation.
 CMake cannot change the compiler after the build tree has been created and if the toolchain is not provided, the